 —Regulation (EU) 2023/1114 on markets in crypto-assets

-The MiCA regulation is broad and contains many defined terms that are cross-referenced throughout the legislation.
-According to Mark, the place to start in understanding the legislation is with the taxonomy of terms contained in the document.
-These are terms that not all in the financial services or legal world might not be familiar with, or given the lack of clarity around crypto-assets, there might not have been a shared understanding across the industry about what they mean.
+The MiCA regulation is broad and contains many defined terms cross-referenced throughout the legislation.
+According to Mark, the place to start to understand the legislation is with the taxonomy of terms contained in the document.
+Not all in the financial services or legal world might be familiar with these terms, or given the lack of clarity around crypto-assets, there might not have been a shared understanding across the industry about what they mean.

-Mark divides the definitions into 5 categories: Token definitions, technology definitions, participant definitions, activity definitions and legal definitions.
-A full list of the definitions applied for the purposes of the legislation can be found in Article 3 of the MiCA legislation.
+Mark divides the definitions into five categories: Token definitions, technology definitions, participant definitions, activity definitions and legal definitions.
+A complete list of the definitions applied in the legislation can be found in Article 3 of the MiCA legislation.
 And for an explanation of key terms, watch the on-demand webinar Markets in Crypto-Assets (MiCA) Regulation Explained.

 Key Provisions

-The MiCA legislation contains key provisions for those issuing and trading crypto-assets (including asset-reference tokens and e-money tokens) covering transparency, disclosure, authorisation and supervision of transactions.
+The MiCA legislation contains critical provisions for those issuing and trading crypto-assets (including asset-reference tokens and e-money tokens) covering transparency, disclosure, authorisation and supervision of transactions.

 The legislation regulates tokens and Crypto-Asset Service Providers (CASPs).
-It requires that both issuers of Crypto-Assets and CASPS must implement Consumer Protection safeguards including prudent governance and risk management policies, disclosure of potential conflicts of interest and acting in the best interest of the client.
-Safeguards to prevent Market Abuse including market manipulation, insider trading and wash trading along with ESG disclosures are required as well.
+It requires both issuers of Crypto-Assets and CASPS to implement Consumer Protection safeguards, including prudent governance and risk management policies, disclosure of potential conflicts of interest, and acting in the client's best interest.
+Safeguards are also required to prevent Market Abuse, including market manipulation, insider trading, wash trading, and ESG disclosures.

 Read our white paper on Market Abuse in the Digital Age